boermansjo/ESX_HUD/README.md

 All credits go to him.

 # !!!WARNING!!!
 After the update this script no longer has the default esx_skin menu.
-ESX_clothshop will not work anymore.
 ## I can use help to get this script working with esx_skin so that the shop still works.
 ## There will be a new clothshop that will work without esx_skin.